F-I-D-O/Manuals/manuals/Programming/C++/C++ Workflow.md

 	- with all compiled components listed
 - `target_include_directories(<YOUR TARGET NAME> PUBLIC ${Boost_INCLUDE_DIRS}) `

+Sometimes, it may be usefull to find out which boost components require linking.
+The list in the boost documentation, both for [Unix](https://www.boost.org/doc/libs/1_85_0/more/getting_started/unix-variants.html#header-only-libraries) and [Windows](https://www.boost.org/doc/libs/1_85_0/more/getting_started/windows.html#header-only-libraries).

 ### JNI
 for JNI, a `JAVA_HOME` system property needs to be set to the absolute path to the JDK, e.g., `C:\Program Files\Java\jdk-15.0.1`